 No matter what size restaurant you run, customer support is an important consideration when choosing a new POS system.

-While support is limited for Square’s Free plan, the company offers 24/7 technical support with its Plus plan.
+While support is limited for Square’s Free plan, the company offers 24/7 technical support with its Plus and Premium plans.
 However, you do need to call to receive your customer support code before you can speak to a live rep. If you’re facing an emergency situation, this system can be a bit of an inconvenience.
 But if you’re dealing with a more minor issue, the company does offer email support and a number of online resources to help you troubleshoot problems on your own.

 Winner of multiple customer service awards, TouchBistro offers 24/7 technical support and customer service via phone or email, 365 days of the year – regardless of what plan you’re on.
 This means that restaurants can get answers to any questions they may have, whether it’s in the middle of a lunch service or the middle of the night.
 TouchBistro customers can also access an extensive online resource library, complete with step-by-step guides and videos that restaurateurs can use to troubleshoot any issues.